lizawilliamson050/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 This quote encapsulates the essence of effective coding—writing clean, maintainable, and readable code that accomplishes its purpose with minimum complexity.
 Always strive to reduce unnecessary abstractions, avoid premature optimization, and embrace modularity.
 Remember, what you write today may need to be understood and modified tomorrow; thus clarity and simplicity are invaluable virtues in programming."

 In practical terms, this could mean choosing straightforward algorithms over convoluted ones, unless performance necessitates otherwise.
 It also means commenting your code clearly, using consistent naming conventions, and breaking down complex tasks into smaller, manageable functions or modules.

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity; write clean, maintainable code that others can easily understand and build upon.
+Remember that code is read far more often than it is written, so always consider the readability and future adaptability of your work."

+This quote by the Renaissance polymath serves as a timeless reminder that in programming, just like art or design, the most elegant solutions are often the simplest ones.
+It emphasizes the importance of writing code with an eye towards long-term sustainability rather than short-term gains from overly complex and potentially harder-to-maintain implementations.